zephyrproject-rtos/zephyr/doc/reference/modbus/modbus.rst

 `modbus-rtu-server-sample` and `modbus-rtu-client-sample` give the possibility to try out RTU server and RTU client implementation with an evaluation board.

+`modbus-tcp-server-sample` is a simple Modbus TCP server.

+`modbus-gateway-sample` is an example how to build a TCP to serial line gateway with Zephyr OS.

 API Reference
 *************